PabloMartinFluvia/myGame-mastermind/docs/dev-resume/dev resume.md

         - this
         - clousures
         - that / factory pattern
-- Object Oriented Programing combined with free functions to init objects.
+- Object Based Programing combined with free functions to init objects.
-- <b>Note: improves after reviews are done in js_v0.2.4</b>
+- <b>Note: improvements after reviews are done in js_v0.2.4</b>